 The circular diffusion model, of Smith (2016) extends the two-choice diffusion model of Ratcliff (1978), which represents decision-making as a one-dimensional evidence accumulation process (diffusion on a line), to account for continuous report tasks.
 In the circular model, the drift rate is defined as a vector in a two-dimensional (2D) space having both an identity component for the position of the stimulus on the circle, represented as the phase angle of the drift vector, and a magnitude component, representing the quality of the evidence for any particular response (Figure 2).
 When a response is made, the magnitude of the drift vector determines RT in the same way as does the scalar drift rate does in the standard Ratcliff model, while the point at which the evidence accumulation process exits the circle determines the response outcome.

+Xθ

 Figure 2.
 Circular diffusion model of continuous report.
 Evidence is accumulated by a two-dimensional Wiener diffusion on the interior of a disk, whose bounding circle, of radius a, represents the decision criterion.
 Evidence is accumulated starting at the origin until the process hits the bounding circle.
 The hitting point, Xθ, is the decision outcome and the hitting time, Ta,is the decision time.
 The drift rate is vector-valued and consists of two components, (μ1, μ2), which jointly specify its magnitude and direction.
-In polar coordinates the magnitude is represented by the drift norm ||μ|| and direction is represented by the phase angle θμ The noisy sample path represents evidence accumulation on a single experimental trial.From P. L. Smith (20160.
+In polar coordinates the magnitude is represented by the drift norm ||μ|| and direction is represented by the phase angle θμ The noisy sample path represents evidence accumulation on a single experimental trial.From P. L. Smith (2016).
 “Diffusion theory of decision making in continuous report’ Psychological review, 123, 425-451.
 Figure 2.
 Copyright American Psychological Association.